A generalization gap estimation for overparameterized models via the Langevin functional variance: Langevin Functional Variance

 \subsection{Application to non-linear models}

-This subsection provides a procedure in applying LFV~(\ref{eq:Langevin_FV}) to a nonlinear overparameterized model $g_{\bs \theta}(\bs z_i)$ equipped with a parameter vector $\bs \theta$ and an input vector $\bs z_i$.
+This subsection provides a procedure in applying LFV~(\ref{eq:Langevin_FV}) to a non-linear overparameterized model $g_{\bs \theta}(\bs z_i)$ equipped with a parameter vector $\bs \theta$ and an input vector $\bs z_i$.
 The procedure is as follows: first, by replacing $\ell_{\alpha}(\bs \beta)$ in the Langevin process (\ref{eq:Langevin}) with

 the update (\ref{eq:Langevin}) yields a sequence $\{\bs \gamma^{(t)}\}_{t=1,2,\ldots}$.
-Next, by substituting $\mu_i^{(t)}:=g_{\bs \gamma^{(t)}}(\bs z_i)$ in (\ref{eq:Langevin_FV}), we obtain LFV for the nonlinear model $g_{\bs \theta}$.
+Next, by substituting $\mu_i^{(t)}:=g_{\bs \gamma^{(t)}}(\bs z_i)$ in (\ref{eq:Langevin_FV}), we obtain LFV for the non-linear model $g_{\bs \theta}$.
+We here emphasize that, while the exact form of the full quasi-posterior for non-linear models is difficult to obtain and thus computing FV for non-linear models is almost prohibited, LFV can be applied to even such non-linear models.

 The gradient of the overparameterized model $g_{\bs \theta}$ is compatible with the gradient of its linear approximation.
-This application works if the linear approximation of nonlinear neural network is reasonable around the initial estimate.
+This application works if the linear approximation of non-linear neural network is reasonable around the initial estimate.
 Again, we remark that this assumption is important in the neural tangent kernel literature~\citep{NEURIPS2018_5a4be1fa,NEURIPS2019_dbc4d84b}.